An archipelago of immense beauty, Okinawa has to be one of Japan's best places to visit.

-Go on a trekking tour around Taketomi Island
+Go on a Trekking Tour around Taketomi Island

 You won't find another island in Okinawa that continues to practice an old-world lifestyle like this one.

 This will take a few hours, but you will get to make the best of your experience.

-Click pictures of the Sonohyan-utaki Stone Gate
+Click Pictures of the Sonohyan-utaki Stone Gate

 This temple holds a special place in the culture because the people used to gather here for prayers when the king was not in the city.

-Made from a distinctive form of Japanese limestone, the gate stands on tall en-route the temple's path.
+Made from a distinctive form of Japanese limestone, the gate stands tall along the temple's path.

 The temple complex in itself also happens to be a significant religious center in Okinawa.

-See the old Okinawa pictures at Tamaudun Royal Mausoleum
+See the Old Okinawa Pictures at Tamaudun Royal Mausoleum

-The Tamaudun Royal Mausoleum is another one of the most unique museums in the area, it has even earned a place in the UNESCO World Heritage Sites list.
+Being one of the most unique museums in the area, it has earned a place on the UNESCO World Heritage Sites list.

-The most important among all the tourist attractions here has to be Okinawa Peace Park, am expansive space where you can acquaint yourself with the legends of the Battle of Okinawa.
+The most important among all the tourist attractions has to be Okinawa Peace Park, an expansive space where you can acquaint yourself with the legends of the Battle of Okinawa.

-Get to know about the local cuisine at Makishi Market
+Get to Know about the Local Cuisine at Makishi Market

 It is said that the market has been here for almost a century.

-Specialty stores and vendors selling fresh produce have been in the business for long and must try out the some of the seaweed variants while you are here.
+Specialty stores and vendors selling fresh produce have been in the business for a long time, and you must try out some of the seaweed variants while you are here.

-See the clear waters of Ishigaki Island
+See the Clear Waters of Ishigaki Island

 If you are somewhat familiar with the Michelin Green Guide Japan, you must have heard about Ishigaki Island.